dehuszar/postcss-reference/README.md

 ##Basic syntax:

 Rules placed in the `@reference` block are mapped to a comparison array and discarded from the AST.
-Rules from your stylesheet which then use an `@references selectorName` declaration will have their requested selector compared against the rules in your comparison array.
-Matching rules from the `@reference` block will then have their declarations merged into your requesting rules' declarations where the originating `@references selectorName` request was made.
+Rules from your stylesheet which then use an `@references selectorName;` declaration will have their requested selector compared against the rules in your comparison array.
+Matching rules from the `@reference` block will then have their declarations merged into your requesting rules' declarations where the originating `@references selectorName;` request was made.
 Preference is given to the requesting rule; meaning, if both rules have declarations with the same property name, such as "display", the property from the `@reference` block will be ignored.
 This is to ensure that your stylesheets rules will *always override* referenced rules.

 ```css
 /* Input */